Odd Paths, Cycles and $T$-joins: Connections and Algorithms: Connections, Questions and Conclusion

 \subsection{Acknowledgement}

-The collaboration of the authors has been hosted and supported by the 12th Eml\'ekt\'abla Workshop, G\'ardony, Hungary, July 2022.
-The authors would like to thank Yutaro Yamaguchi for initiating a research group on the problem of finding shortest odd paths in conservative graphs, and Alp\'ar J\"uttner, Csaba Kir\'aly, Lydia Mendoza, Gyula Pap as well as Yutaro for the enjoyable discussions in G\'ardony.
+The collaboration of the authors has been hosted and supported by the 12th Eml\'ekt\'abla Workshop, G\'ardony, Hungary, July 2022; we would like to express our gratitude for the organizers.
+Also, we would like to thank Yutaro Yamaguchi for initiating a research group on the problem of finding shortest odd paths in conservative graphs, and Alp\'ar J\"uttner, Csaba Kir\'aly, Lydia Mendoza, Gyula Pap as well as Yutaro for the enjoyable discussions.
 Ildik\'o Schlotter acknowledges the support of the Hungarian Academy of Sciences under its Momentum Programme (LP2021-2), and the Hungarian Scientific Research Fund (OTKA grants~K128611 and K124171).